 Click any field to enter inline editing mode.
 You can type in the Name field or use the drop-down menus to change fields with multiple values.

-To edit additional fields, click the gear icon next to a defect and select Edit.
+To view or edit additional fields, click the gear icon next to a defect and select Show Details.

 Add new defects